dennis-aclue/capstone-aquaponic/README.md

 2. Install MongoDb Compass and connect to Docker
 3. Create the database "aquaponic"
 4. Fork the project and update Maven if necessary
-5. Maybe you have to install inside frontend folder
+5. Navigate to frontend folder and run "npm install".
-   - npm install axios
-   - npm install --save react-router-dom
-   - npm install react-validation validator
+   It will install (axios, react-router-dom, react-validation

 MongoDb name:
 If you want to change the database name, go inside "backend/src/main/resources" and change the name inside the aquaponic application.properties